julelang/manual/src/std/io.md

 	Writer
 }
 ```
-Inheritance group for the Reader and Writer traits.
+Inheritance group for the Reader and Writer traits\.

 ## Stream
 ```jule